90zlaya/php-library/readme.md

 Email-related operations.

-* Export files using PHPOffice/PHPExcel.
+* Export files using customisation class of PHPOffice/PHPExcel.
 Location: https://github.com/PHPOffice/PHPExcel

+Don't forget to call composer update from command line in third-party folder for latest PHPOffice/PHPExcel library.
+Otherwise it will throw an error after trying to interpret require_once on Composer's autoload file.

 Email-related operations.